ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/cloud/prereqs/vpc.md

 <img src="../vpc070.png" width="1229" height="502" />

-Click the **Next** link at the lower right to create a public gateway within your new VPC.
+Click the **Next** link at the lower right of this page so you can move to the next section where you will create a public gateway within your new VPC.